wpscanteam/wpscan/README.md

     --wp-plugins-dir <wp plugins dir>  Same thing than --wp-content-dir but for the plugins directory.
 If not supplied, WPScan will use wp-content-dir/plugins.
 Subdirectories are allowed

-    --proxy  Supply a proxy in the format host:port or protocol://host:port (will override the one from conf/browser.conf.json).
+    --proxy <[protocol://]host:port>  Supply a proxy (will override the one from conf/browser.conf.json).
                                       HTTP, SOCKS4 SOCKS4A and SOCKS5 are supported.
 If no protocol is given (format host:port), HTTP will be used

-    --proxy-auth Supply the proxy login credentials in the format username:password (will override the one from conf/browser.conf.json).
+    --proxy-auth <username:password>  Supply the proxy login credentials (will override the one from conf/browser.conf.json).

     --basic-auth <username:password>  Set the HTTP Basic authentification